mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_pbgpm.rst

 .. meta::
    :description:
-        The pbm, pgm and ppm file formats as exported by Krita.
+        The PBM, PGM and PPM file formats as exported by Krita.

 .. metadata-placeholder